adsabs/adsabs/adsabs/modules/adsgut/README.md

 to define tag systems.
 Tags have members as well, which is a quick way to keep track of who can access the tag.
 (d) the act of tagging, as defined in taggingdocument, adds a tagmode.
 The tagmode default is defined in the tagtype class, but can be overrode in the tagging.
 The choices are '0':promiscuous, the tagging is spread to all the libraries, an item is in , '1', private,where it goes only to the user default library, and fqpn, which adds the fully qualified name of the library the tag should be posted in.

+### namespaces

+The public group `adsgut/group:public`

+The library for this public group is `adsgut/library:public`

+Everyone belongs to this app but it has no use: `adsgut/app:adsgut`.
+This is the mothership app.

+Everyone belongsto the flagship app `ads/app:publications` and the use here is to make sure all have access to tags, notes pubs and searches. it may be worth having the MOTHERSHIP app own tags and notes but this works for now.

+The anonymouse user `adsgut/user:anonymouse` isused to represent a user who hasnt logged in.
+When u make a library public, access is given to this user, and the public group.
+From this point on you can toggle access for these entities individually.

+The tagtype tag is represented as: `ads/tagtype:tag`.

+Here is a tag: `5e412bfa-c183-4e44-bbfd-687a54f07c9c/ads/tagtype:tag:random`.
+Notice the user namespacing, the full tag namespace, and then the name `random`.
+A note looks thus: `501e05e4-4576-4dbe-845d-876042d2d614/ads/tagtype:note:769c1d1f-a242-49cb-82ba-fbb6761ee4a8` with `description` having the content.

+A user usually looks thus: `adsgut/user:501e05e4-4576-4dbe-845d-876042d2d614`

+An item has a different structure: `ads/2014bbmb.book..243K`.
+We dont have the itentype in the fully qualified name but the itemtype is there in the namespace.
+The itentype for this item is `ads/itemtype:pub`.

+A group looks like `5e412bfa-c183-4e44-bbfd-687a54f07c9c/group:mine` with a library looking something like this:
+`501e05e4-4576-4dbe-845d-876042d2d614/library:wolla`.

+### odd corners

+#### members in tags